acm-ribeiro/glacier-generator/README.md

 5. [Usage](#usage)
 6. [Support](#support)

-# MagmaCt <a name="magma-ct"></a>
+# Glacier <a name="glacier-gen"></a>
-MagmaCt is a specification language to complement APIs' specifications based on first-order logic.
+Glacier is a specification language to complement APIs' specifications based on first-order logic.
 Its purpose is to extend the OAS with practical properties for test generation, transforming these documents into valuable testing artefacts.
-Besides providing information for microservice testing, MagmaCt also provides an API with semantic.
+Besides providing information for microservice testing, Glacier also provides an API with semantic.

-With MagmaCt's you can build logical predicates based on pure - i.e. without side-effects (GETs) - API operations.
+With Glacier you can build logical predicates based on pure - i.e. without side-effects (GETs) - API operations.
 These predicates are used to write operation contracts.
-In the same way, MagmaCt is also used to write API invariants.
-Although initially designed to extend OAS, MagmaCt can also be used with any API specification language that can be extended.
+In the same way, Glacier is also used to write API invariants.
+Although initially designed to extend OAS, Glacier can also be used with any API specification language that can be extended.

-The grammar file can be consulted in the `src/main/magmact-grammar` directory.
+The grammar file can be consulted in the `src/main/glacier-grammar` directory.

 # Running Example: Tournaments Management Application <a name="example"></a>
 We'll use this example to illustrate the catalogue's properties.